NautilusTrader

 };

-let batch = imbalance_to_arrow_record_batch(imbalances)?;
+let batch = imbalance_to_arrow_record_batch(&imbalances)?;

 let metadata = batch.schema().metadata().clone();

-let decoded = decode_imbalance_batch(&metadata, batch)?;
+let decoded = decode_imbalance_batch(&metadata, &batch)?;

 The statistics module follows the same pattern with decode_statistics_batch and statistics_to_arrow_record_batch.
+Call get_databento_arrow_schema_map(DatabentoImbalance) from Python to inspect the Arrow field map for either type.

 Performance considerations